sonatsuer/sonatsuer.github.io/_posts/2018-06-14-kolmogorov-complexity-2.md

 \\[
   \forall x \forall y (( \forall t (t\in x)\leftrightarrow (t\in y)) \leftrightarrow x = y)
 \\]
 is well formed.
 Actually this second formula says that two sets are equal if and only if they have the same elements.
-Note that menaingful does not mean true.
+Note that meaningful does not mean true.
 For instance
 \\[
   \exists x\forall y (y\in x)
 \\]
-is meaningfull and says that there is set which contains all sets.
+is meaningful and says that there is set which contains all sets.
 However, it is not true in most set theories.

 One important property of well formed formulas is that there is an algorithm which can decide whether an arbitrary string is well formed or not.